ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `Vector3 endPosition` - The world position to end the linecast at.
    * `out RaycastHit hitData` - The linecast hit data.
    * `LayerMask ignoreLayers` - A layermask of layers to ignore from the linecast.
+   * `QueryTriggerInteraction affectTriggers` - Determines the trigger interaction level of the cast.
   * Returns
    * `bool` - Returns true if the linecast successfully collides with a valid object.